DirkNachbar/Docker/OracleWebLogic/README.md

 ```

 ## Build the Optimized WebLogic Image
-After the successful build of the Oracle Server JRE Image you can build the optimized WebLogic 12.2.1.3.0 Image
+After the successful build of the Oracle Server JRE Image you can build the optimized WebLogic 12.2.1.3.0 Image.

+In case you dont have a My Oracle Support and you are forced to use Oracle Server JRE 8u512 please use following commands with the option `-o`

 ```
 $ cd dockerfiles